CLEAN-EVAL: Clean Evaluation on Contaminated Large Language Models: Related Work

-Data contamination refers to the scenario in which test data becomes inadvertently incorporated into the model's training data.
-Model trainers and model users have done much work on data contamination detection.
+Detecting data contamination is crucial in ensuring the integrity of model training and usage.
+Researchers and practitioners have dedicated considerable efforts to developing methods for identifying and mitigating instances where test data unintentionally becomes part of the training dataset of models \cite{brown2020language, touvron2023llama}.

-\paragraph{Model Trainers.} \citet{brown2020language} conducted experiments addressing data contamination in their report.
-They employed an n-gram overlap metric to assess the level of duplication between the training and test sets and subsequently removed such duplications from the training dataset.
-Similarly, \citet{dodge2021documenting} measured exact matches, considering capitalization and punctuation normalization, which means evaluating whether the entire input of an evaluation text exists in the training data.
-However, \citet{touvron2023llama} argued that previous researchers' high-order n-gram-based detection method could not precisely determine the extent of contamination within a given sample.
-Instead, they proposed identifying contamination at the token level and allowing matched spans between an evaluation sample and the training data to differ in a few positions to accommodate minor variations in overlap. \citet{wei2023skywork} compared the LM loss across the training split, test split, and a specifically curated reference set generated by GPT-4 to mimic all the datasets; a lower value indicates potential contamination.
+\paragraph{Model Trainers.} \citet{brown2020language} conducted experiments on data contamination, using an n-gram overlap metric to evaluate duplication levels between training and test sets.
+They subsequently eliminated these duplications from the training dataset.
+Similarly, \citet{dodge2021documenting} assessed exact matches, accounting for capitalization and punctuation normalization.
+This method scrutinized whether entire evaluation text inputs existed within the training data.
+However, \citet{touvron2023llama} critiqued the precision of previous high-order n-gram-based detection methods in determining contamination extent within a sample.
+Their proposed approach involved token-level contamination identification, allowing for slight variations in overlap positions between evaluation samples and training data. \citet{wei2023skywork} took a distinctive approach, comparing the LM loss between the test splits of a dataset and a mimic dataset generated by GPT-4 \cite{openai2023gpt4} to correspond to it.
+A smaller discrepancy value between these sets indicated potential contamination within the model.